autobib/autobib/docs/data_model.md

 These are keys of the form `xyz`, not containing a semicolon to distinguish from provenance, and not beginning with the reserved `#` character (for reasons that will become clear in the next section).
 An alias is just *an alternative name for the provenance*.
 If `xyz` is an alias for `doi:1234/abcd`, then writing `xyz` is equivalent to writing `doi:1234/abcd`.
-The only difference is the name used, including as the citation key in the BibTeX output.
+The alias is also used as the citation key in the BibTeX output.

 ## Revisions